 Healthy and delicious, the recipe is loaded with spices that bring a lot of flavor to the dish.

+I am excited to share this recipe on the blog today, because I love to take you once in a while on a trip around the world without having to buy a plane ticket.
 Trying a new recipe from a different cuisine is something I am passionate about, so today, let's open that spice cabinet in your kitchen and turn these pieces of chicken into an inspired ethnic dinner in just few minutes.

 We are going to Morocco tonight.

-The fresh fruits are wonderful in many recipes, but majority of figs, however, in the Moroccan cuisine, are consumed dried.
+- Dried figs: The fresh fruits are wonderful in many recipes, but majority of figs, however, in the Moroccan cuisine, are consumed dried.

 I served this dish with couscous.

-What exactly is couscous?
+What exactly is couscous

 Couscous is a type of pasta that is used in many cuisines around the world.
 It is made with coarse semolina grains and durum wheat flour.
+Semolina grains are sprinkled with lightly salted water and rolled with flour to form tiny pellets.

 There are two different types of couscous that you can find in regular grocery stores in America, the Israeli couscous or the pearl couscous, and the regular couscous which is very small in size.

-It takes only few minutes to cook, so it is perfect when you want to put dinner on the table right away.
+Each type is cooked differently, so I suggest you follow the instructions on the box.
+It takes only a few minutes to cook, so it is perfect when you want to put dinner on the table right away.

 For this recipe, I used regular couscous which seems to be close to the couscous they use in Morocco.
 Perfect for this dish!

-How To Serve this dish
+How To Serve This Dish

+This chicken can be served as a regular dinner, but I think it is a handsome option for entertaining also.
 You can make the chicken with some time in advance and reheat it, but you will need to make the couscous fresh, before you serve it.

 Serve everything on a big platter, placing the couscous as a bed for the chicken and sauce.
 Make a simple salad and serve it with your favorite white wine.
 Delish!